 1. Right-click on the Start button and click on Run.

-2. In the Run Command window, type inetcpl.cpl and click on OK.
+2. Type inetcpl.cpl in the Run Command window and click on OK.

-3. On Internet Properties screen, select Connections tab and click on LAN Settings button.
+3. On Internet Properties screen, switch to Connections tab and click on LAN Settings button.

-1. Click on the Start button, type Network Connections in the search bar and click on View Network Connections Control Panel in the search results.
+1. Type Network Connections in the search bar > click on View Network Connections in search results.

 2. On the next screen, right-click on your Wi-Fi Network and click on Properties.